-Pinterest was started in August, 2010.
-Currently, Pinterest has more than 70 million active users.
+Pinterest was started in August 2010.
+As of 2020, Pinterest has more than 322 million active users.
 Pinterest has grown quickly, and experts expect it to grow even more in the coming months.

 Visual images are now a huge part of the Internet, and this is part of the reason Pinterest is so popular.
 People love to view the images, and when they attract one’s attention, people will click through to your website.
 This means if you are posting your own content, it is important that you use a compelling image along with your blog post.

 Pinterest has proven to be an excellent referral source for many businesses.
 It drives more traffic to websites than Twitter, LinkedIn and Reddit combined.

 About 71% of users are women, and since women are the ones most likely to seek out therapy or healing for themselves and their families, Pinterest could be a useful platform for you.
 I’ve yet to see many counselors and holistic professionals use Pinterest, but I do see potential there.

 Because Pinterest relies on pinning and repinning images, there are copyright issues to consider.
 It’s important that you credit the original source whenever you pin or repin an image unless you have been given permission otherwise.

 Pinterest isn’t as directly business-focused as some of the other social media sites because it doesn’t allow direct promotions, although that doesn’t stop you from posting images that lead back to content on your therapy website.
 It can also be limiting for anyone who prefers text content as opposed to visual images.